godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 Sometimes, the dice align in a manner where, even with a Perfect defense and all of a character's Resistances, they could not prevent all of the damage.
 Commonly, this signals a powerful attack!
 However, sometimes, this situation arises *and* the attack itself is a critical hit.
 When all of these circumstances align, that attack is what is known as *Unconquerable*.

 When an attack is Unconquerable, you might assume there is no use in defending, but there is a hope: if you achieve a Perfect defense against an Unconquerable attack, you negate *all* damage, regardless of circumstance.
-## Attribute and Skill Traits
+## Traits
-"*Trait*" is the catch-all term for any numerical component of a character.
+"*Trait*" is the catch-all term for any numerical component of a character or Company.
+They come in several different variations, which are specified in their respective sections.
+Generally, a trait's main function is to act as a modifier when calculating a **Target Number**.
+Other times,

 Their main function is to act a modifier to a **Target Number** when making a test. *Derived* traits, which are described below, are an exception to this.
+## Progression Traits
+## Attribute Traits
 ### Primary Attribute Traits
 These traits are the most broad, general overview of a character's abilities.
 Think of them as trunks of trees.